 Executive and personal assistants excel in time management, but their focus areas differ significantly.

-An executive assistant dedicates their expertise to creating seamless schedules for business commitments, optimizing calendar management, and coordinating meetings across time zones for their employer.
+An Executive assistant dedicates their expertise to creating seamless schedules for business commitments, optimizing calendar management, and coordinating meetings across time zones for their employer.

 A personal assistant, however, tends to manage personal time more, which may involve booking family events, fitness sessions, or private functions.